gsiatras/Image-Retrieval/README.md

 Download dataset from: https://www.kaggle.com/datasets/mattbast/google-landmarks-2020-tfrecords, add it to a folder name Dataset in the working dir.

 ### 4. Evaluation
-The trained model is evaluated on a custom dataset from Google Landmarks containing 100 images, 3 of them are similar to the query.
+The trained model is evaluated on a custom dataset from Google Landmarks containing 100 images, 5 of the same monument, the first is used as the query.
 Download dataset from: [https://www.dropbox.com/scl/fo/v2cnpxvp50u43q8xs4ohg/h?rlkey=e6dhfxoe2bola2c7amd2k735m&dl=0](https://www.dropbox.com/scl/fo/v2cnpxvp50u43q8xs4ohg/h?rlkey=93l99utkrdpjx2x99jl0zgva1&dl=0), add it to a folder name Test_set in the working dir.

 ### 5. GEM Pooling Layer